EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Discussion

 \section{Discussion}

-In this section, we explore methods for promoting a mindset-focused UX evaluation in HCI education and practice, examine the potential risks of using large language models for evaluation, and discuss potential design implications yielded from our findings.
+In this section, we discuss methods for fostering a mindset-focused UX evaluation in HCI education and practice, the potential risks of using Large Language Models to support UX evaluation, and the design implications of our findings.